Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Simulations

 where $\hat{\boldsymbol{\theta}}_{n}^{(j)}$ denotes the estimated parameter of the $j$th replication, and $N$ is the number of replications.

 {\bf Within CR rate} is defined as the rate of replications with the true parameters $\boldsymbol{\theta}^*$ included in the CR at $95\%$ confidence level.
 Whether the $95\%$ CR includes $\boldsymbol{\theta}^*$ at each replication can be calculated by Equation (\ref{eq:CR}).
-Worth to be mentioned that here we use this metric aiming to test the correctness of our asymptotic normal theory, e.g., the variance matrix $\Sigma_n$, not to infer the confidence region.
-Therefore, we use the true value of $\Sigma_n$ here rather than the estimated one in Equation (\ref{eq:CR}).
+Worth to be mentioned that here we use this metric aiming to test the correctness of our asymptotic normal theory, for example, the variance matrix $\Sigma^*$, not to infer the confidence region.
+Therefore, we use the true value of $\Sigma^*$ here rather than the estimated one in Equation (\ref{eq:CR}).
+Since we set the confidence level at $95\%$, if our theoretical results are correct, the within CR rate in our simulation results should approach $95\%$.

 {\bf Type I/II error rate} is calculated based on the hypothesis test introduced in subsection~\ref{hypothesis test}.
 We set the significance level $\alpha = 0.05$.
 Type I error rate is the rate of replications rejecting the null hypothesis, for $a_{jk}^* = 0$.
 And type II error rate is the rate of replications not rejecting the null hypothesis, for $a_{jk}^* \neq 0$.
 Whether we reject the null hypothesis or not is calculated by Equation (\ref{eq:test ajk}).
+Given the significance level set at $0.05$, the anticipated outcome is that if our theoretical results are correct, the Type I error rate in our simulation results should approximate $5\%$, while the Type II error rate should tend towards zero.
+It is noteworthy that the lower the type II error rate is, the more powerful our causal structure inference test is.

-\subsection{Results analysis}
+\subsection{Results Analysis}

 The simulation results are presented in Figure~\ref{fig:simulation}.
 We first explain the legend in the figure.
 Since $A_2^*$ only has one zero entry $a_{22}^*$, the type I error rate is based on $a_{22}^*$.
 However, $A_3^*$ and $A_4^*$ have multiple zero entries, and the type I error rate for each zero entry is similar.
 Therefore, we show the average value of all zero entries in $A_3^*$ and $A_4^*$, labelled as avg.
 For type II error rate in cases with $d=2$ and $d=3$, we only show the value of $a_{12}^*$ and $a_{33}^*$, respectively.
 Because all other non-zero entries in $A_2^*$ and $A_3^*$ have zero or close to zero type II error rate since the sample size $n$ is small.
 For $d=4$, we present the results of all the $11$ non-zero entries in $A_4^*$, but due to space limitations, we only label entry $a_{42}^*$, which has a different trend from others.